Home

 If you are used to breathe to your mouth, then a nasal mask is not good for you.
 And there is an explanation to this: if you are using a nasal mask and your mouth is open during sleep, some or even all of the pressurized air may flow out instead of passing through your airways.

-But there is a solution to this problem: a chinstrap that can hold your mouth closed during sleep, like Respironics Premium Chin Strap.
+But there is a solution to this problem: a chin-strap that can hold your mouth closed during sleep, like Respironics Premium Chin Strap.

-Uncomfortable CPAP Mask
+› CPAP Nasal Mask

-Share this article with:
+Share this page: